-Receive your vaccine at the Gloucester County Public Works Complex
+Receive your vaccine at the Gloucester County Health Department

-Individuals between the ages of 12 years old and 17 years old must be accompanied by parent/legal guardian and/or fill out the Vaccine Consent Form prior to visiting the mega site.
+Individuals between the ages of 6 months and 17 years old must be accompanied by parent/legal guardian.

 You will not be able to receive this vaccine if you have any of the following:

 - If you have experienced any of the following symptoms in the past 48 hours:

 - New loss of taste or smell

 - Sore throat

 - Congestion or runny nose